Anganthier/ceph-vagrant-multi-node/README.md

 ### Show `make` targets
 ```
 $ make help
+ceph-status                    Runs `ceph -s` inside the first node to return the Ceph cluster status.
 clean-data                     Remove data (shared folders) and disks of all VMs (nodes).
 clean-node-%                   Remove a node VM, where `%` is the number of the node.
 clean-nodes                    Remove all node VMs.